 After you apply, don’t forget:

 Log on and set up your mySFA account right away.
-Financial aid awards, housing assignments and class registration are all done through mySFA.
+Paying your bill and class registration are both done through mySFA.

 State law requires that new students have a bacterial meningitis vaccine at least 10 days prior to enrollment.
 You must submit your shot record to the Office of Admissions by email, fax or mail using the contact information below.